Can the Efron-Petrosian Method Recover the Inverse-Square Distance Law for Simulated Radio Pulsar Fluxes?: Generation of synthetic pulsar catalog

-The first command generates the population model corresponding to specifications of the Parkes multi-beam survey.
-The second command runs the generated population through the Parkes multi-beam survey.
-We note that both these commands check against the default signal to noise ratio (SNR) threshold, before saving the output pulsars and continue until the desired number of pulsars (2000) are saved.
-For Parkes multi-beam survey this SNR threshold is equal to 9.0.
+The first command generates the population model corresponding to specifications of the Parkes Multi-beam survey with a lognormal distribution of luminosity.
+The second command runs the generated population through the Parkes Multi-beam survey.
+We note that both these commands check against the default signal to noise ratio (SNR) threshold, before saving the output pulsars and continues until the desired number of pulsars (2000) are saved.
+For Parkes Multi-beam survey this SNR threshold is equal to 9.0.
 Note that we have not included the effects caused by scintillation which have recently been included in {\tt PsrPoppy}.
 The final output of {\tt PsrPoppy} consists of pulsar period, dispersion measure, pulse width, spectral index, true distance, $X$, $Y$, $Z$ coordinates, and finally the flux and luminosity at 1400 MHz.
 Among these, we only need the flux and the true distance for our analysis.
+In the Appendix, we shall also test the E-P method with a power-law distribution for the luminosity as well as with a synthetic population with flux scaling laws that differ from the inverse-square law.